hwanseoc/tinyflash/README.md

 # Tinyflash

-Tinyflash is a minimal demo of the flash attention algorithm in PyTorch and Einops.
+Tinyflash is a minimal demo of the Flash Attention algorithm in PyTorch and Einops.
 The core of the algorithm is implemented in a mere few lines.

 - `flash_attn_forward.py` contains the algorithm demo for inference.
 - `flash_attn_backward.py` contains the algorithm demo for training.